movinalot/azure-202-advanced/content/5_Chapter-Five/5_1-east-west-net-traffic.md

 ---
-title: "Task 1: Spoke to Spoke Traffic"
+title: "Task 1: East-West Network Traffic"
-linkTitle: "Task 1: Spoke to Spoke Traffic"
+linkTitle: "Task 1: East-West Network Traffic"
-weight: 10
+weight: 1
 ---

-## Spoke to Spoke Traffic

-At this point

-- Azure Virtual WAN Routing Intent and Route Tables are configured
-- Azure Virtual Networks (the Spokes) are connected to the VWAN
-- FortiGate BGP is configured and has learned the Spoke networks

-Can traffic pass from one spoke to another?
-Ping is commonly used to test connectivity between devices.
+In this task, the student will create FortiGate firewall policies to allow east-west network traffic.

 1. ***Disable*** Probe Response on each FortiGate's port1 interface